 - Coffee or Tea: Rather than using cane sugar, honey, or other types of sweetener substitutes, consider adding silan!
 It will enhance the flavor of either drink and sweeten it to your liking.

-- More and more, we see fruit syrup (including Silan!) incorporated into crafty cocktails by restaurants across the country.
-Consider adding Silan to your cocktails at home like we did with our MedSummer Night’s Dream Cocktail!
-This cocktail in particular, which was inspired by a relaxed date night in, reminds you of a beautiful evening along the scenic beaches of the Mediterranean.
+- More and more, we see fruit syrup (including Silan!) incorporated into crafty cocktails across the country.
+Add Silan to your cocktails at home like we did with our MedSummer Night’s Dream Cocktail!
+This cocktail in particular, which was inspired by a relaxed date night in, reminds us of a beautiful evening along the scenic beaches of the Mediterranean.
 Do you need another reason to make this cocktail?
-We didn’t think so.
+We don’t think so.

 - We also whipped up some other beverages with silan including Tequila Mockingbird (tequila, triple sec, silan date syrup, lime, jalapeño) and a Tahini Colada (rum, pineapple juice, tahini, coconut milk, silan date syrup), which was inspired by Chef Jenn Louis of Ray Restaurant.